How to Make Sure Your Cake Always Comes Out Moist

 - Preheat your oven at least 10 minutes, and use an oven thermometer ($7, Target) to make sure that the oven reaches the proper temperature.

 - If you're using dark cake pans, reduce the oven temperature called for in your recipe by 25°F.

 - Start checking cake doneness after the recipe's stated minimum baking time.

 All the secrets to moist cake mentioned above apply to boxed cake mixes.
 Following those tips should result in a tender, moist cake from a box.
 Our Test Kitchen put some other tricks to the test and found one more tip to make your boxed two-layer cake mix turn out especially moist.
 Add ½ cup mayo (yes, mayo!) to the batter when mixing.
 The mayo doesn't replace anything, it's just an addition.
 And don't worry: The flavor wasn't impacted by this small amount being added.
 It gave the cake noticeable moistness.
 The only difference we find is the volume of batter in the pans was a little less high and fluffy.
 Alternatively, some recipes call for adding pudding to make a boxed cake mix (like this butterscotch marble cake recipe) even more rich and moist.

 How to Make a Cake More Moist: Poke Cake

-There are moist cakes, and then there are poke cakes—one of the moistest cakes ever!
+There are moist cakes, and then there are poke cakes (which is one of the moistest cakes ever!).
 Sometimes called poke hole cake, a poke cake has holes poked in it after baking, usually with the handle of a wooden spoon or skewer.
 Then, a liquid is poured over the baked cake to soak into the holes.
 Find our step-by-step directions for making poke cake.
-Or check out our best poke cakes.
+Or check out our best poke cake recipes.